VaclavElias/stride-website-next/wiki/Installation.md

    - Commit the changes with a meaningful message
    - Push the changes to your forked repository
 1. Create a pull request to the main repository:
+   - You can create a pull request from your forked repository by navigating to Pull requests page and click **New pull request** button
+   - Select the **main** branch as the base branch and your branch as the compare branch
+   - Click **Create pull request** button

+Once your pull request has been reviewed and approved, your changes will be merged into the main repository.